itw-creative-works/electron-manager/README.md

 ```

 ### .app().setLoginItemSettings(options)
-Correctly checks whether your app is the default handler for a `protocol`.
 This is how you get an **auto-launching** app!.
 Automatically adds a super helpful flag: `--was-opened-at-login="true"`.

 The only distros this doesn't seem to work on are **MAS** and **Linux Snap**.
 RIP.
 ```js